-Why a BodyBilt chair : I liked the selection of the heavily contoured seats and the most chair adjustments that anyone can have.
+Why a BodyBilt chair : I liked the selection of the heavily contoured seats (I did not know any better before this) and the most chair adjustments that anyone can have.

 One needs to take the time and read and understand the options BEFORE ordering.
-Its a bit intense, confusing (BodyBilt web site), and even the representative in Chicago I talked to did not even know AT ALL what was REALLY up with this ESD model for options (duh ??).
+Its intense, very confusing (ergogenesis very poor web site not helping the cause), and even the representative in Chicago I talked to did not even know AT ALL what was REALLY up with this ESD model for options (duh ??).
 That was a song and dance exercise and I think I knew more than he did.
-He was more worried about his credit with any sale (see ya later gator .I was done dealing with him at that point).
+He was more worried about his credit with any sale (I said "see ya later gator" .I was done dealing with him at that point).
+Customer service first strike !!

-I ordered an ESD Mid-Back Task type (J752), with a # 2 Deep Seat and upholstered armrests.
+I ordered an ESD Mid-Back Task type (J752, now a discontinued model), with a # 2 Deep Seat and upholstered armrests.
 See the chart on this page (below) for the exact details on what I actually ended up with.

-J Mech (chair mechanics) is ONLY available with an ESD model.
+J Mech (chair mechanics) was also ONLY available with an ESD model.
 There are other chair mechanic types available for other models.
-See the manufactures web site for more information on this.

-Getting Used To The Deep Seat / Many Adjustments / So-So Chair Mechanics
+Getting Used To The Deep Seat....NOT !!! / Many Adjustments / So-So Chair Mechanics

-There are different seat types that are available.
+There were different seat types available when I ordered this chair.
 I went with the # 2 Deep Seat for more support as more seat to body contact for less pressure.
-Well thats what the manufactures hype says .
+Well thats what the manufactures hype said .

 "The deeply contoured seat gives for passive weight distribution via surface contact.
 This also encourages proper-seated posture and cushions the high-pressure points that lead to discomfort on flat seat designs."

-With this # 2 deep seat configuration, it positions your legs out quite a bit so you are forced to sit near spread eagle.
-This takes a bit of getting used to (OK more like allot for me).
+With this # 2 deep "tractor" seat configuration, it positions your legs out quite a bit so you are forced to sit near spread eagle.
+This takes a bit of getting used to (OK more like NOT !!!).

-Now in my view if this highly contoured (maximum) # 2 deep seat really does help with total seat pressure could be argued ?
-I feel a bit more "thigh" pressure in the process no matter how much I adjust it.
+Now in my view if this highly contoured (maximum) # 2 deep seat really does help with total seat pressure could be greatly argued ?
+I feel "thigh" pressure in the process no matter how much I adjust it.
 Proper seat height is important too.
 If its too low the butt area suffers , too high any your thighs suffer even worse.
 These are basic chair adjustments of course.
-Also ones needs to be properly on the seat.
+Also ones butt needs to be properly in the seat.
 It too forward is no good either (or too far back).